hairen/hairen.github.io/AWS_CSAA/README.md

 + If AWS determines a hardware of software problem on a host, it will mark all instances with status "**impaired**" and schedule them for termination.

 ### AS - Terminating Unhealthy Instances
-+ For Rebalancing, a new instance is launched first then the one(s) causing the imbalance get terminated.
++ For **Rebalancing**, a new instance is launched first then the one(s) causing the imbalance get terminated.
-+ For unhealthy instances, Auto Scaling has to terminate the unhealthy first, the launch a new one.
++ For **unhealthy instances**, Auto Scaling has to terminate the unhealthy first, the launch a new one.

 ### Merging ASGs
 + To merge existing ASGs, one of them must be updated to span the set of AZs of all groups.
 + Then delete the remaining ASGs (**Except the one that spans all AZs**).
 + The final one (the one that represents the merge) must be one of the original ASGs not a new one.

 ### ASG and ELB Troubleshooting
 + Auto Scaling Groups are specific to a **region**.